HELP! I JUST discovered a leak. When is “too late” to file a hurricane roof damage claim?

 If you’re confused about the process, that’s understandable.
-Aryeh, Ms. Maude, Abraham, Sharon, and David – we are South Florida public insurance adjusters serving our community.
-We have set up a special division to provide information, answer questions, and to assist you in navigating the hurricane insurance claims process – regardless of whether or not you hire us.
+We are South Florida public insurance adjusters serving our community.
+We have set up a special division to provide information, answer questions, and assist you in navigating the hurricane insurance claims process – regardless of whether or not you hire us.

 Saint Pete Hurricane Ian Headlines